chef-boneyard/chef-rfc/new/server-enforced-recipe.md

 `specific_recipes` which is currently populated only via CLI arguments to `chef-client --local-mode`.
 In this case, enforced recipes would be evaluated and converged after the primary run list.

+### Documentation

+Documentation shall include the caveat that this feature is intended for expert users to address a narrow range of use cases and suggest alternatives for use cases that are not addressed by this feature.

 ## Downstream Impact